-- State-of-the-art facilities — Opening in the fall of 2018, MVNU’s Department of Engineering will be located in The Stephen W. Nease Center, a newly renovated building in downtown Mount Vernon.
-The 10,824-square-foot facility will house the university's Engineering program and a community makerspace, in partnership with Knox Labs, Inc. It will include advanced laboratories as well as contemporary project work areas and study spaces.
+- State-of-the-art facilities — MVNU’s Department of Engineering is located in The Stephen W. Nease Center, a newly renovated building in downtown Mount Vernon.
+The 10,824-square-foot facility houses the university’s Engineering program and a community makerspace, in partnership with Knox Labs Inc. It includes advanced laboratories as well as contemporary project work areas and study spaces.

 - Industry support — MVNU engineering students have extensive exposure to guest speakers from various industries and are routinely offered opportunities to attend area technical meetings and plant tours.
 In addition, the department receives support from the local community and industry, with several organizations/corporations regularly sponsoring student projects and co-op/internships.